minterpy-project/minterpy/joss/paper.md

   appropriate interpolation nodes (e.g., Chebyshev-Lobatto nodes) to help mitigate Runge's phenomenon[^equispaced];
-- Representing the interpolating polynomials in the Newton basis, combined with Leja ordering of the interpolation nodes to ensure stable evaluation [@Reichel1990;@TalEzer1991;@Breuss2018];
+- Representing the interpolating polynomials in the Newton basis, combined with Leja ordering of the interpolation nodes
+  to ensure stable evaluation [@Reichel1990;@TalEzer1991;@Breuss2018];
-- Using a multi-index set to represent the multivariate polynomials, which can be tailored to mitigate the curse of dimensionality while preserving the approximation power of the interpolating polynomials (next section).
+- Using a multi-index set to represent the multivariate polynomials, which can be tailored to mitigate the curse of dimensionality while preserving the approximation power of the interpolating polynomials (more on this in the next section).

 While Faber's theorem shows that no _interpolating polynomial_ can converge for _all_ continuous functions, it has been demonstrated that if the function is reasonably smooth, the interpolating polynomials do converge at high algebraic rates for common regular (Lipschitz continuous[^lipschitz]) functions and at at geometric rates for analytic functions [@Trefethen2017a].

-In short, while not a universal solution for all function approximation problems, Minterpy provides polynomials that can accurately and stably approximate a wide range of Lipschitz continuous functions.

 Minterpy shares similar objectives and functionality with Chebfun [@Driscoll2014], a popular MATLAB package[^chebfun-ports] designed for numerical computations using interpolating polynomials, specifically Chebyshev polynomials.
 Chebfun provides features such as root finding, differentiation, and integration for function approximation in up to three dimensions.
 In contrast, Minterpy supports higher dimensions but with fewer features.

 Several Python packages, such as Chaospy [@Feinberg2015], equadratures [@Seshadri2017], PyGPC [@Weise2020], PyThia [@Hegemann2023],
 and UncertainSci [@Tate2023], provide polynomial-based function approximations, primarily for uncertainty quantification (UQ) using generalized polynomial chaos expansion [@Xiu2002].
-These tools often require framing problems as UQ tasks, where inputs are modeled probabilistically.
+These tools naturally frame problems as UQ tasks, where inputs are modeled probabilistically.
+With few exceptions (notably Chaospy), the resulting polynomials are primarily used for function approximations, accompanied by additional post-processing utilities tailored to UQ tasks (e.g., uncertainty propagation, sensitivity analysis).
-In contrast, Minterpy offers a straightforward, UQ-free, and lower barrier-to-entry approach to function approximation with interpolating polynomials.
+In contrast, Minterpy offers a simpler, UQ-free approach to function approximation using interpolating polynomials, with fewer barriers to entry, and includes additional standard mathematical operations on the polynomials.

 Several other Python packages construct polynomial approximations from data.
-SciPy [@Virtanen2020] provides multivariate interpolation methods (e.g., linear, nearest, pchip[^pchip]) for rectilinear grids. ndsplines [@Margolis2019] efficiently implements tensor-product multivariate B-splines.
+SciPy [@Virtanen2020] provides multivariate interpolation methods (e.g., linear, nearest, pchip[^pchip]) for rectilinear grids. ndsplines [@Margolis2019] efficiently implements tensor-product multivariate B-splines that can be differentiated and anti-differentiated.
-Unlike Minterpy, these tools rely on piecewise local polynomials and are tailored for input/output pairs data pairs.
+Unlike Minterpy, these tools rely on piecewise local polynomials and are tailored for input/output data pairs.
-Familiar and widely used, piecewise polynomials (especially splines) remain established tools for polynomial interpolation tasks.
+Familiar and widely used, piecewise polynomials---especially splines---remain established tools for polynomial interpolation tasks.

+In summary, while not a universal tool for all function approximation problems, Minterpy offers a robust solution for approximating a wide range of multidimensional Lipschitz continuous functions using accurate and stable polynomials.
+Once obtained, these polynomials can be readily manipulated using standard arithmetic operations, such as addition and multiplication, as well as calculus operations, like differentiation and integration.
+The significance of this capability extends beyond function approximation, as many numerical methods (e.g., root finding, optimization) can be boiled down to these fundamental operations on functions.
+By leveraging Minterpy's polynomials, users can conveniently carry out symbolic-like computations that would normally require direct manipulation of function values.

 # Package overview